 Northern Pike Mousseline

-- 1/2 cup bread, doused with 3 tbsp milk to soften
+- ½ cup bread doused with 3 tablespoon milk to soften

 - Chop the pike trim or fish.
 Add the bread crumbs and salt, then pulse in a food processor until well combined.
 Turn the food processor back on and begin to drizzle in the cream.

 - When the cream is totally absorbed, the mixture should be light and fluffy.
 Take a teaspoon of the fish mousse and cook it to make sure it tastes good, if needed, adjust the seasoning for salt or pepper.

 - If you are feeling ambitious, pass the mousse through a tamis sieve to remove any residual connective tissue.
 You don't have to, but passing the fish mousse through a strainer is a technique of refinement though, it makes it velvety smooth and delicate.